 Every 3-5 years we conduct research to understand how the profession has progressed, the impact of emerging trends, and how the responsibilities of project managers have changed.
 The last round of this research was conducted in 2015 and resulted in the current PMP exam content outline.

-Subject matter experts from leading organizations around the world are currently working with us to define the PMP of the future.
+Subject matter experts from leading organizations around the world have helped us define the PMP of the future.
 As this effort advances, we will keep you informed on key outcomes and help you prepare for the upcoming changes to the PMP.

 NEW!
 PMP Exam Content Crossover Map